 What Do You Have To Look Forward To?

-Writing, writing and more writing!
-A wide variety of writing opportunities in many venues--short stories, poetry, script writing, manuals, grant proposals, brochures, Web sites, news stories, editing, proofreading and copyediting.
-Developing a writer's discipline and communicating effectively through written words.
+Writing!
+Writing majors enjoy a wide variety of writing opportunities in many venues—short stories, poetry, script writing, manuals, grant proposals, brochures, Web sites, news stories, editing, proofreading and copyediting.
+They will develop a writer's discipline and learn to communicate effectively through written words.

 Course Offerings Include